Toothaches, Bad Breath are Not Reserved For Humans Alone

 Ask your veterinarian about the proper types of food recommended for your pet’s dental health.
 Dogs, with supervision, can benefit from chewy-style treats and toys such as Nylabones and Kongs that help clean food buildup and plaque from their teeth.

 Promote a healthy mouth for your pet and avoid costly treatments that both you and your pet will suffer through.
-Oral treatments are rising: Nationwide pet insurance policyholders filed more than $13.8 million in claims for dental care in 2016.
-More than 1,000 Nationwide pet insurance policyholders filed claims for tooth abscess in 2016.
+Claims for dental disease are on the rise: Nationwide pet insurance policyholders filed more than $19 million in claims for dental care in 2017.